csswizardry/csswizardry.github.com/_posts/2010-10-13-your-logo-is-an-image-not-a-h1.md

 title: Your logo is an image, not an &lt;h1&gt;
 categories:
 - Web Development
-tag:
-- Logo
+tags:
-- Semantics
+  - HTML
-- Web Standards
+  - Images
 ---

 Should you mark your logo up as an image or an `<h1>`?
 There has been much